edinburgh-napier/SET09102/notes/unit5_testing/mocking.md

 decouple classes from their dependencies, improving flexibility, testability, and maintainability.
 With DI, instead of a class creating its own dependencies, those dependencies are provided to the class from an external source, typically through constructor parameters or method parameters.
-By externalizing the creation and management of dependencies, DI allows for easy swapping, mocking, or replacing of dependencies without modifying the dependent class.
+By externalising the creation and management of dependencies, DI allows for easy swapping, mocking, or replacing of dependencies without modifying the dependent class.

 In practice, dependency injection works hand in hand with Inversion of Control (IoC), a principle